MrAhile/K8s-CKA/1-Cluster/etcd-backup.md

 localhost:2379 is healthy: successfully committed proposal: took = 14.891442ms
 ```

 Note: this demo cluster only uses one etcd instance.
-In a production cluster at least 3 etcd instances are required, these ones could run on the master nodes (stacked etcd) or on external hosts (external etcd)
+In a production cluster at least 3 etcd instances are required, these ones could run on the controlplane nodes (stacked etcd) or on external hosts (external etcd)

 2. Backup etcd